-Many of our customers tell us that our Barker’s glass bottles are so handy for a multitude of uses
+Many of our customers tell us that our Barker’s glass bottles and jars are so handy for a multitude of uses

 Beyond a simple vase or place setting for your dining table or special event, here are some creative usage ideas we couldn’t wait to share with you.